SlugBot/web/guide.md

 ---

-# Setting up SlugBot for twitch.tv
+# Setting up SlugBot for Twitch
 To get SlugBot in your twitch chat, use the command `!twitch <your twitch name>` in any Discord server with SlugBot.
 SlugBot will DM you on twitch with confirmation so make sure you can receive DMs.
 SlugBot will then be lurking until activation - use the command `!activate slugbot` to get it listening to commands and enable all SlugBot functionality.

 To enable/disable individual commands, use the `!permissions <command> <enable|disable>`.
 For example, to disable the `!uptime command`, use the following command `!permissions uptime disable`.